bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-14-the-justice-commitment.md

 <div class="verse">
 <h3><span class="verse-number">🎯 Verse 4</span></h3>
-<p>The ultimate life understands that privilege creates responsibility.
+<p>Joa understands that privilege creates responsibility.
 Those with advantages of wealth, education, race, gender, or social status must use their position to advocate for those with less power.</p>
 </div>

 <div class="verse">